OmegaSD18/OmegaSD18.github.io/content/about/index.md

 ## Hi, Soumya here!

-I'm currently a third year undergraduate student in mathematics at Indian Statistical Institute, Bangalore.
-My interests are in Algebraic Topology, Algebraic Geometry and Differential Geometry.
+I'm currently a first year masters student in mathematics at Indian Statistical Institute, Kolkata.
+My interests are in Algebraic Topology and Differential Geometry, and I'm particularly interested in Stable Homotopy Theory.

 The motivation behind this blog was to share my thoughts on mathematics and my experiences.
 I should thank Bikram for helping me setting up the website, particularly helping me setting up $\LaTeX$ without which this website wouldn't have been fruitful.